hapax/hapax.github.io/assets/chuzenji.md

 By the ramp is a splendid illustration of England's hypothesis: wildflowers sprouting through the gravel of a tumbledown plot.
-Presiding over this growth is a rusted lean-to.
+Presiding over this growth is a rusted lean-to, concealing in all probability nothing more exotic than rakes and tire-chains.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake5.png" />